cameronsamuels/marqueetitle/README.md

 When a browser has a "\*" (says above), the marquee doesn't shift when the tab is not active

+Make sure to tell me if it works or not if it is not on this list.
+Thanks!

 # About